-Colour Sergeants and below centrally between the sleeve seams, the bottom point of the lower chevron being 10 $\frac{1}{2}$ inches from the shoulder seam.
-Bandmasters, Staff Bandmasters, Quartermaster Sergeants and Regimental Sergeants-Major centrally between the sleeve seams, the bottom point of the badge to be approximately one quarter of an inch from point of slash, except on khaki battledress when the distance is to be two inches above top of cuff seam.
+Colour Sergeants and below centrally between the sleeve seams, the bottom point of the lower chevron being $10\frac{1}{2}$ inches from the shoulder seam.
+Bandmasters, Staff Bandmasters, Quartermaster Sergeants and Regimental Sergeants-Major centrally between the sleeve seams, the bottom point of the badge to be approximately $\frac{1}{2}$ inch from point of slash, except on khaki battledress when the distance is to be 2 inches above top of cuff seam.

-Drum Majors, Bugle Majors and Bandmasters of Staff Bands centrally between the sleeve seams, the inner angle of the lower chevron to be approximately one quarter of an inch from the point of slash, except on khaki battledress when the distance of bottom point of the lower chevron is to be two inches above top of cuff.
+Drum Majors, Bugle Majors and Bandmasters of Staff Bands centrally between the sleeve seams, the inner angle of the lower chevron to be approximately $\frac{1}{4}$ inch from the point of slash, except on khaki battledress when the distance of bottom point of the lower chevron is to be 2 inches above top of cuff.

-When the above badges are worn on the greatcoat they are to be worn below the elbow by all ranks, the bottom point of the lower chevron or badge to be approximately one quarter of an inch from top of cuff.
+When the above badges are worn on the greatcoat they are to be worn below the elbow by all ranks, the bottom point of the lower chevron or badge to be approximately $\frac{1}{2}$ inch from top of cuff.

-7. Chevrons and badges of rank are to be worn on the right arm with all orders of dress except as follows:-
+8. Chevrons and badges of rank are to be worn on the right arm with all orders of dress except as follows:-

-- (a) on khaki battledress and greatcoats these badges are worn on both arms. - (b) Regimental Sergeants-Major, Quartermaster Sergeants and Staff Bandmasters are to wear metal badges of rank on a leather strap with all orders of tropical dress and in shirt sleeve order.
-The same arrangement is applicable to Bandmasters, except when wearing khaki drill tunics (See para.
-8 below).
+(a) on khaki battledress and greatcoats these badges are worn on both arms.

+(b) Regimental Sergeants-Major, Quartermaster Sergeants and Staff Bandmasters are to wear metal badges of rank on a leather strap with all orders of tropical dress and in shirt sleeve order.
+The same arrangement is applicable to Bandmasters, except when wearing khaki drill tunics (See paragraph 9 below).

-8. Colour Sergeants and below: chevrons of rank are to be gold on scarlet for wear on Nos 1 and 2 Dresses, red on blue for wear on other serge tunics, khaki on khaki for wear on greatcoats, khaki battledress and denim suits, khaki on khaki drill for wear on khaki drill tunics and white tape on khaki drill for wear on khaki cellular and khakiannel shirts.
+9. Colour Sergeants and below: chevrons of rank are to be gold on scarlet for wear on Nos.
+1 and 2 Dresses, red on blue for wear on other serge tunics, khaki on khaki for wear on greatcoats, khaki battledress and denim suits, khaki on khaki drill for wear on khaki drill tunics and white tape on khaki drill for wear on khaki cellular and khaki flannel shirts.